Switching Point Optimization for Abstract Parabolic Equations: Numerical experiments

 This allows us to compute the integrals in \eqref{eq: rhs} exactly.
 In the following numerical experiments, the time interval $[0,1]$ is discretized by an equidistant mesh with 1001 points, while the spatial domain is discretized by a uniform Friedrich-Keller triangulation with 40 points in each spatial dimension.
 The algorithm terminates if any of the following stopping criteria is satisfied: \begin{itemize} \item the maximum number of 200 iterations is reached, \item the norm of the residuum in the fixed point equation is smaller than a tolerance of $10^{-8}$, i.e.,

 \item the relative change in the switching times is smaller than a tolerance of $10^{-8}$, i.e.,

-\end{itemize} We present four types of numerical experiments, differing in the value of the Tikhonov parameter and the choice of the exact solution \begin{itemize} \item Case (i): $\alpha = 0$, exact solution in function space, \item Case (ii): $\alpha = 0$, exact solution after discretization, \item Case (iii): $\alpha = 10^{-6}$, exact solution in function space, \item Case (iv): $\alpha = 10^{-6}$, exact solution after discretization. \end{itemize} In the following, we present the results of 20 numerical tests with different initial value $\tau_0$, which are randomly chosen without special properties.
+\end{itemize} We present two types of numerical experiments, differing in the choice of the exact solution \begin{itemize} \item Case (i): exact solution in function space, \item Case (ii): exact solution after discretization. \end{itemize} In the following, we present the results of 10 numerical tests with different initial values $\tau_0$, which are randomly chosen without special properties.

-We observe that, except for the cases in Tables~\ref{tab:example3}, \ref{tab:example8}, \ref{tab:example13}, and \ref{tab:example18}, the algorithm does not seem to converge to the global minimizer $\tau_{\mathrm{opt}}$.
-Especially, if $\alpha = 0$, then the iteration frequently stops in a stationary point, where the residual of the fixed point equation becomes comparatively small, but the limit substantially differs from $\tau_{\mathrm{opt}}$.
+We observe that, except for the cases in Tables~\ref{tab:example3} and \ref{tab:example8}, the algorithm does not seem to converge to the global minimizer $\tau_{\mathrm{opt}}$.
+The iteration frequently stops in a stationary point, where the residual of the fixed point equation becomes comparatively small, but the limit substantially differs from $\tau_{\mathrm{opt}}$.
 This underlines the non-convex nature of the switching-point-to-control map, which is the only source of non-convexity in this example.
-Note that the value of the objective is also significantly larger in stationary points different from $\tau_{\mathrm{opt}}$ compared to the examples in Table~\ref{tab:example3}, \ref{tab:example8}, \ref{tab:example13}, and \ref{tab:example18}, where $\tau_k \approx \tau_{\mathrm{opt}}$.
-The situation slightly changes if the Tikhonov parameter is set to $\alpha = 10^{-6}$.
-Here, we observe that the maximum number of 200 iterations is reached in all cases, whereas the iteration terminates in cases (i) and (ii), because the relative difference of two iterates becomes too small.
-The residuum in the fixed point equation is substantially smaller in cases (i) and (ii), too.
-This indicates that the maximum number of iterates is not sufficient in case $\alpha > 0$ and, with a larger number of iterations, the algorithm might be able to converge to the global minimizer with initial values different from the ones in Tables~\ref{tab:example13} and \ref{tab:example18}, too.
-The worse convergence behavior in case of positive $\alpha$ is surprising, since we have expected a contrary behavior as the Tikhonov term usually stabilizes a numerical method.
-This is subject to future investigations.
+Note that the value of the objective is also significantly larger in stationary points different from $\tau_{\mathrm{opt}}$ compared to the examples in Table~\ref{tab:example3} and \ref{tab:example8}, where $\tau_k \approx \tau_{\mathrm{opt}}$.

-To summarize, we observe that we frequently do not converge to the global minimizer, even if the initial value is not that far from the optimal value $\tau_{\mathrm{opt}}$.
+To summarize, we observe that we frequently do not converge to the global minimizer, even if the initial value is not that far away from the optimal value $\tau_{\mathrm{opt}}$.
 This underlines the non-convex nature of the problem under consideration.